European Car Brands

 Spania GTA Logo

-The full name of the Spanish manufacturer of sports racing cars – Spania GTA, founded in 1994 in Valencia – SPANIA GTA TECNOMOTIVE S.L.
-The founder of the company was the Spanish racing driver Domingo Ochoa, the creator of the GTA Motor Competicion team.
-The most famous model was the GTA Spano, a 2005 car whose concept car was unveiled in 2010.
-It combined the best of sporting technology with elegance and exclusivity in design.
-Brand recognition was ensured by the originally executed emblem, which became a reflection of the founder’s family coat of arms.
-The contours of the emblem follow the shape of the coat of arms with rounded lower corners.
-In its upper part, on a white field, there is a heraldic figure of a black wolf ready to jump, personifying courage and strength, devotion to the clan and its values, and the ability to stand up for its interests.
-The accent element of the figure is a red tongue protruding from the mouth.
-The field below it is divided into white – with the inscription of the first word of the brand name, made in black and red, where GTA is applied in white.
-Below are the white checkered starter flags of racing competitions, showing the brand’s activity area.
+The full name of the Spanish manufacturer of sports racing cars is Spania GTA, founded in 1994 in Valencia – SPANIA GTA TECNOMOTIVE S.L.
+The company’s founder was the Spanish racer Domingo Ochoa, the creator of the GTA Motor Competition team.
+The most famous model was the 2005 GTA Spano car, the concept car presented in 2010.
+It combines the best sports technology with elegance and exclusivity of design.
+The original emblem ensured the brand’s recognizability, which reflected the family crest of the company’s founder.
+The contours of the emblem repeat the shape of the coat of arms with rounded lower corners.
+Its upper part on a white field depicts the heraldic figure of a black wolf, ready to jump, representing courage and strength, loyalty to the family and its values, and the ability to defend their interests.
+The accent element of the figure is a red tongue sticking out of the mouth.
+The field under it is divided into white, with the inscription of the first word of the brand name made in black and red, where the inscription GTA is applied in white.
+Below it are white checkered racing start flags showing the brand’s area of operation.

 Tramontana